 Fall 2021: TA in Mathematics (30h), BA in Economics, Markets and Finance (Ca’ Foscari University of Venice)

-Fall 2020: TA in Statistics (30h), BA in Physical Engineering (Ca’ Foscari University of Venice)
+Fall 2020: TA in Statistics (30h), BA in Physical Engineering (Ca’ Foscari University of Venice); TA in Calculus (45h), BA in Physical Engineering (Ca’ Foscari University of Venice)

 Additional Info